 Local types of wood such as oak, beech and stone pine guarantee compliance with strict environmental standards and short transport routes.
 This reduces CO2 production.

 Protection of the rainforest

 Tropical wood is attractive and robust.
+Woods such as teak, mahogany or acacia are often plantation wood from so-called overexploitation.
 They are mainly used for outdoor furniture or boat building.
-However, woods such as teak, mahogany or acacia are often plantation wood from so-called overexploitation.
-The deforestation of these tropical woods threatens the ecosystem of the rainforest.
-Deforestation of the tropical jungle kills over 100 animal species every day.
+But the deforestation of these tropical woods threatens the ecosystem of the rainforest, Deforestation of the tropical jungle therefore kills over 100 animal species every day.
 Even with the strict international requirements of the FSC, compliance with environmental standards can hardly be guaranteed here, which is why you should avoid tropical wood if possible.

 Natural chain of materials

-Pay attention to the surface treatment of woods with natural oils, wood wax as well as natural colors.
-To protect your health and the indoor climate, the cover fabrics for upholstered furniture should also be eco-certified.
+Pay attention to a surface treatment with natural oils, wood wax as well ecru, To protect health and the indoor climate, the upholstery fabrics for upholstered furniture should also be eco-certified.